 - Superman Returns

-Considering that the lead actor was selected after a jacuzzi session with the director and that his “lower part” had to be digitally reduced in order to avoid too much attention, this will probably stink more than Glitter.
+Considering that the lead actor was selected after a Jacuzzi session with the director and that his “lower parts” had to be digitally reduced in order to avoid too much attention, this will probably stink more than Glitter.